seththoenen/seththoenen.github.io/Inspec/06-package.md

 permalink: /inspec/package
 ---

-The `package` InSpec resource allows audits of packages installed on the system.
+InSpec's `package` resource allows audits of packages installed on the system.
 The official InSpec documentation provides the following example:

 {% highlight ruby %}
 describe package('name') do